anthonyspiteri/terraform/project_otosukeru/README.md

 Ensure all configuration variables are set as per requirements and as per below.

-    PARAMETER Windows - Will not configure an AWS S3 Based Object Storage Repo when used with ConfigureSOBR PARAMETER Remove - Will clear all previously configured settings and return Veeam Backup & Replication Server to default install
+    PARAMETER Windows - Will deploy Windows Template for Veeam Proxy VMs and configure Veeam Server PARAMETER Remove - Will remove configuration from Veeam Server and destroy Proxy VMs

     EXAMPLE - PS C:\>deploy_otosukeru.ps1 -Windows
     EXAMPLE - PS C:\>deploy_otosukeru.ps1 -Remove